echemdb/svgdigitizer/doc/index.md

 plot.svg.get_texts()
 ```

-The sampled data can be extracted as a [pandas](https://pandas.pydata.org/) dataframe:
+The sampled data can be extracted as a [pandas](https://pandas.pydata.org/) dataframe, where the values are given the original plots units:
 ```python
 plot.df
 ```